-This symbol does a good job of visually combining themes of patriotism and forward momentum.
+This symbol does a good job of visually combining themes of patriotism and forwards momentum.
 If this star element were made the focal point of Moulton’s logo (rather than a visual afterthought), the design could have been far stronger.

-Best Merch – Andrew Yang
+Best merch – Andrew Yang

 Andrew Yang snags an honorable mention for his truly fabulous merch.

 His products are witty, unique, and consistently on-message with his campaign’s brand.
 And, if you don’t yet know why Yang would dedicate an entire line of campaign merchandise to math, you may just be intrigued enough to find out.
 That’s effective branding.